Undergraduate Teaching Assistant (UTA) Information

 • Help grade assignments and exams (grading parties with Gradescope)

-• Minimum requirements: Completion of COMPSCI 371D or COMPSCI 571 or COMPSCI 671.
+Minimum requirements: Completion of COMPSCI 527 or equivalent.

 Duties and Commitment